GustaveHerve/GemuProject/README.md

 Currently the following is implemented:
 - Opcodes intepreter and full CPU emulation
-- PPU using pixel FIFOs
+- PPU state machine using pixel FIFOs
-- Basic audio emulation
+- APU emulation
 - Basic keyboard input support (B: Z key, A: X key, Space: Select, Enter: Start, Arrow keys for D-Pad)
 - Support for no mapper, MBC1, MBC3 (no RTC support for now) and MBC5, including exporting external RAM in a .sav file if the mapper has a battery